NibiruChain/cosmopilot/docs/02-usage/01-deploy-node.md

 $ grpcurl --plaintext localhost:9090 list
 ```

-For additional methods to access these endpoints, refer to the [Exposing Endpoints](07-exposing-endpoints) page.
+For more ways to access these endpoints, refer to the [Exposing Endpoints](07-exposing-endpoints) page.